senseioku/bamhome/replit.md

 ✓ Enhanced interface borders with glassmorphism-golden styling and improved thickness ✓ Created success celebration modal with community messages: "Together we stand, In BAM We Trust!"
-✓ Added shareable success messaging encouraging users to invite friends to opportunities
+✓ Added shareable success messaging encouraging users to invite friends to opportunities ✓ Implemented page entry loader with animated BAM token and welcoming tagline on swap page access ✓ Enhanced success celebration messages emphasizing community growth and friend sharing ✓ All glassmorphism effects and animations working perfectly with responsive design

 ## User Preferences